 For more information about eligibility, common developmental disability terms, and FAQs, please click here.

-Click here to view a booklet designed to give you a brief overview of the functions of the Division of Developmental Disabilities (Division) including:
+Click here to view a website designed to give you a brief overview of the functions of the Division of Developmental Disabilities (Division) including:

 DES’s Division of Developmental Disabilities (DDD) developed “Navigating the System: A Guide for Individuals and Families” to provide a more in depth look at how DDD service systems and processes work and where to get more information.
 They also developed a “Consumer and Family Tool Box” that gives tips and ideas on how to form a good working relationship between people with developmental disabilities, families, and independent providers.